 Degree needed: Yes

-2. Recycling Coordinator:
+2. Recycling Coordinator

 How to become one: A bachelor’s degree in environmental science, sustainability, or a related field is often required.
 Experience/knowledge in recycling programs and practices is beneficial.